 Please review GSAS admissions requirements and other information before applying.
 You can find degree program specific admissions requirements below and access additional guidance on applying from the REECA program.

 The most competitive applicants have completed substantial prior coursework in language and area studies of the region, especially history and the social sciences.
-Entering students should have completed the equivalent of at least three years of college-level study of Russian or another regional language.
+Entering students typically have completed the equivalent of three or more years of college-level study of at least one of these languages: Russian, Bosnian/Croatian/Serbian, Czech, Polish, or Ukrainian.
 Experience in the region is highly desirable, whether studying abroad, working, or pursuing independent research.

 A writing sample is required and should be no more than 3,750 words.

 Statement of Purpose

 Applicants should indicate how the Regional Studies–Russia, Eastern Europe and Central Asia program fits in with their overall academic and/or career goals.